Allen Amason: Consulting

-Amason has worked with a variety of clients, nationally and internationally, including Advanced Micro Devices (AMD), Computer Associates (CA – Latin America), Davis Transportation, Exide Technologies, Johnson & Johnson (China), Nortel, Novartis, Park Evaluations, Primewest Energy, Rosetta Marketing, Schneider Electric, Tenet Healthcare, and the University of Georgia Athletic Association.

-Researcher
+Publications

-In his career as a researcher and author, Amason has written a variety of journal articles, chapters, and books.
-His book Strategic Management: From Theory to Practice was published in 2011 by Routledge.
-The second edition was co-authored by Andrew Ward, and published in 2021 by Routledge.
+As a researcher and author, Amason has written nearly 50 academic journal articles, chapters, and books.
+His book Strategic Management: From Theory to Practice was first published in 2011 by Routledge.
+The second edition, co-authored by Andrew Ward, and published in 2021 by Routledge.
+Both editions were met with acclaim and commercial success.
+Professor of Management & Entrepreneurship at Florida Atlantic University Gary Castrogiovanni, said, “This may be the best strategic management textbook that I have seen in recent years.”
+Additionally, Philip Bromiley of University of California, Irvine, said, "Amason and Ward’s book provides a solid presentation of tools and insights necessary for a fine strategy text.
+It also nicely balances analytics of strategy and the management of strategy."

-In August 2021, Amason was listed in Stanford University’s Science-Wide Author Databases of Standardized Citation Indicators, which lists the top 2% of scientists and researchers, worldwide, by discipline and citation counts.
+As noted previous, Amason has been listed in Stanford University’s Science-Wide Author Databases of Standardized Citation Indicators, which lists the top 2% of scientists and researchers, worldwide, by discipline and citation counts.

-Non-Fiction

-In addition to his career as professor, dean, researcher, and consultant, Amason is also the author of Expensive Yanna: An Adoption Story, which was published in 2015.
+In addition to his work as professor, dean, researcher, and consultant, Amason is also the author of Expensive Yanna: An Adoption Story, which was published in 2015.
 The memoir tells the story of Amason and his late wife Cricket’s 16-month journey that culminated in the adoption of their fourth child.

-Editorial

-Since 2015, Amason has served on the Strategic Advisory Board for the Journal of Management Studies.
-In addition, Amason served in the following editorial positions: